study-ORCATech-cloud/cicd-labs/ArgoCD/LAB09-Notifications/LAB.md

 # Lab Instructions for LAB09: ArgoCD Notifications - Comprehensive Monitoring and Alerting

-This document provides detailed step-by-step instructions for setting up comprehensive ArgoCD notifications across multiple channels including Slack, email, webhooks, and Microsoft Teams.
+This document provides detailed step-by-step instructions for setting up comprehensive ArgoCD notifications across multiple channels including email, Slack, webhooks, and Microsoft Teams.
 You'll learn how to create intelligent alerting that keeps your team informed without causing alert fatigue.

-We will start by setting up the notifications controller, then configure multiple notification channels, create custom templates, and test various notification scenarios.
+We will start by setting up the notifications controller, then configure email notifications as the primary method, create custom templates, and test various notification scenarios.
+Additional channels like Slack are covered as optional advanced topics.

 ---